jackiehjm/stx-docs/doc/source/installation_guide/index.rst

 Installation steps for StarlingX are release-specific.
 The following list provides help on choosing the correct installation steps:

-- The "current" release is the most recent offically released version of StarlingX:
+- The "current" release is the most recent officially released version of StarlingX:

   .. toctree::
      :maxdepth: 1